-My research interests focus on writing and culture of the United States; Cultural Studies; literary theory; marxism, world-systems analyses; urban and spatial studies, sociology of religion, television studies, and critiques of mental disease.
+My research interests focus on writing and culture of the United States; Cultural Studies; literary theory; marxism, world-systems analyses; urban and spatial studies, sociology of religion, and television studies.
 For a more complete list of publications, see this pageLink opens in a new window.
 For a curated list of videos from Occupy Wall Street, see this pageLink opens in a new window.

-I also have worked as a member WReC (Warwick Research Collective), a group interested in moving beyond older models for literary and cultural studies.
+I have also worked as a member of WReC (Warwick Research Collective), a group interested in moving beyond older models for literary and cultural studies.
 WReC published its first collective findings in Combined and Uneven Development: Towards a New Theory of World-Literature (Liverpool UP 2015).

 Teaching and supervision